 I graduated college after having worked with the UN for some time in Geneva, where I saw firsthand the role of the global political base and some of its limitations.
 I came home really eager to figure out where I could bend my time and energy to really move the needle on some challenges that have really been plaguing the world for decades.
 You know, hunger, poverty, environmental degradation, despite trillions of dollars and decades of smart people's time and energy.

 Speaker: I want to ask a ton of questions about everything you had just mentioned.
-But let's first just get a broad overview of ImpactableX and sort of its mission and kind of what it brings to the impact business sector.
-As we stand here today.
+But let's first just get a broad overview of Impactable and sort of its mission and kind of what it brings to the impact business sector as we stand here today.

-Catherine: While you're running that accelerator, we just saw how difficult it was for founders to quantify their impact, impact data to evaluate it, synthesize it, centralize it and leverage it to power, their growth.
+Catherine: While running that accelerator, we saw how difficult it was for founders to quantify their impact - to evaluate it, synthesize it, centralize it and leverage it to power their growth.
 It was virtually absent in the space at the time.
-I mean, we looked around at some of the other approaches to quantifying impact, evaluating impact, and a lot of them were designed for later stage companies, or were really consultant driven.
+We looked around at some of the other approaches to quantifying impact, evaluating impact, and a lot of them were designed for later stage companies, or were really consultant driven.
 And the price points were just prohibitive for the companies we were working with.
-T he data and analytics themselves offered limited practical utility, either they were looking at dynamics of impact that really didn't apply to the kinds of companies we were working with, right, like operational footprint board composition, you know, headquarters location, you know, a lot of times we're working with companies that had a really small team, but the products and services they're selling had massive impact possibility and potential.
+The data and analytics themselves offered limited practical utility - either they were looking at dynamics of impact that really didn't apply to the kinds of companies we were working with, like operational footprint or board composition.
+A lot of times we're working with companies that had a really small team, but the products and services they're selling had massive impact potential.
 So that was really what we wanted to be focusing on.
-We wanted to evaluate the relationship between revenue and impact, you know, the efficacy and efficiency of a business model as a lever for impact.
+We wanted to evaluate the relationship between revenue and impact - the efficacy and efficiency of a business model as a lever for impact.
 When impact is created by commercial activity, it can't be evaluated in a silo to be meaningful.
-So we ultimately developed modeling methodology and deployed it internally, both with the Bloomberg cohorts and later with additional cohorts in partnership with the Obama administration's Climate Data Initiative.
-The companies that use this, were able to differentiate in front of investors at pitch competitions and other accelerator programs with their consumers and various partners, it was incredibly powerful stuff, so much so that the investors in our network provided some grant funding to spin this out, because they wanted to see this kind of analysis incorporated by every company that was pitching them.
-It provided just such valuable insight for them to evaluate, where they can place their capital for greatest impact leverage, right, a lot of companies sort of tell a compelling story that's sort of anecdotally driven or sentiment driven about their impact, but it's lacking grounding, and data and analytics, and research.
-So if we can incorporate those components into a story about impact, then it's incredibly powerful, and provides just so much more context and meaning.
-That's how ImpactableX was founded in 2019.
-Now, we're offering this methodology, publicly for companies around the world and impact funds around the world to help them define, quantify, model and forecast social and environmental impact as a derivative of sales so they can leverage their impact to more effectively execute on their mission and leverage their impact to drive sales and fundraising.
-So yeah, I mean, it's been incredible.
-The timing couldn't be better, earlier wave of interest around impact measurement and management right now, both at the global level and on the ground among founders.
-We are really helping, I think, to kind of bridge the gap between this very, very high level set of global standards and expectations, and the realities of founders on the ground who have limited time data and resources about really a tremendous amount of integrity and desire to deliver effectively on their mission.
-So we're really hoping to democratize access to high quality impact analytics.

-Speaker: When we talk about analytics and sort of impact analytics, every company is probably going to need different metrics.
-There might be some foundational things, but every company is so different, right?
+Speaker: When we talk about analytics and impact analytics, every company is probably going to need different metrics.
+There might be some fundamental things, but every company is so different, right?
 They're going to look at impact metrics differently.
 Can you give us maybe an example or just like a case study of what this actually looks like?
 A company walks in, and you can use a fictitious company, or you could use a real case study that you've guys have done already, but just give us an idea of like, what actually is this and what you deliver at the end?

-Catherine: I think that kind of like granularity can be super helpful.
-And you're right, every company is different, more or less.
-So let me give you an example of a company we just finished working with on the modeling side.
-They have these incredible storage bags essentially that they sell to smallholder farmers on every continent.
+They have storage bags that they sell to smallholder farmers on every continent.
 And when they came to us, they were very proud of their latest Impact Report, which highlighted the various SDGs.
 Their work contributes to Zero Hunger, climate action, several others.
 And that was really where their knowledge and understanding of their impact stopped.
-So how their product drives hunger reduction, or, you know, reduced carbon footprint was really unclear or to what degree was really unclear.
-And so the way we started with them is the way we start with every company, which is we get on an intake call and we get a sense of the technology, the use case on the user side, and a company's business model.
+So how their product drives hunger reduction, or reduced carbon footprint or to what degree was really unclear.
+And so the way we started with them is the way we start with every company, which is we get on an intake call and get a sense of the technology, the use case on the user side, and a company's business model.
 From there, we're able to work with them to define their key impact metrics.
-So in the case of the storage bags and cocoons, we looked at the following metrics: We defined metric number one to be reduced crop loss post harvest per hectare of land for various crops, categories, and two increased income for farmers resulting from reduced reduced crop loss.
-Yep, so already right there, we have much more clarity around the key levers that drive impact because of their product.
-And we also get a sense of their business model.
-So we begin our work by quantifying impact on a unit level, a unit could be a user or a product, or it could be a farm or a utility, or school or hospital or prison.
+So in the case of the storage bags and cocoons, we looked at the following metrics: We defined metric number one to be reduced crop loss post harvest per hectare of land for various crops, categories, and two increased income for farmers resulting from reduced crop loss.
+So already we have much more clarity around the key levers that drive impact because of their product.
+We begin our work by quantifying impact on a unit level which could be a user or a product, or it could be a farm or a utility, or school or hospital or prison.
 In this case, we looked at a hectare of farmland, we also looked at each bag or cocoon, which is a much larger storage container.
 So we identified these two core units of growth.
 And then what we do is we begin a process of third party research and company data collection.
-So we quantify impact on a unit level compared to a baseline.
+We quantify impact on a unit level compared to a baseline.
 So in Africa, looking at maize harvests, what is the average maize loss per hectare of farmland?
 We pull from third party research to define this turns out in Africa, there's about a range a 10%, to 40% range of crop loss post harvest, given the countries where this particular company was active, we decided to define a 25% baseline amazed loss post harvest due to pest and mold infestation, then we work with the company to aggregate company data to define the degree to which their product is able to reduce that 25% maize loss post harvest.
 Their research says that their technology can reduce crop loss by 100%.
-For the purpose of modeling we want with 75%.
-So let's take a very conservative assumption and quantify impact at that level.
-Because it's incredibly powerful to enroll various stakeholders, when you're able to say, you know, we have data that suggests we can reduce crop loss by 100%.
-But we're just going to model it out at 75%, then what we do is , we translate impact into economic value.
-So in this case, what that looks like is the market value of the maize that is saved post harvest, and the price point that a farmer can now sell that maize that because they have an effective storage container and can sell that may is at a higher dollar value for months post harvest.
-So we go through this process, a baseline definition company data collection, and valuation work.
-And from there, we do an initial analysis, we're able to determine the company's impact, which is the difference between the baseline and their company data, and then we assign an economic value to that.
-And then what we do is we model impact projections on top of financial projections.
-So if you know that one bag sold, or one farm can save, you know, 10 kilograms of maize, then you know that 10 bags or 10 farms can save 100 kilograms of maize.
-So we're able to extrapolate based off of our unit level calculations on top of accompany sales and revenue projections to forecast their social impact over a given term.
-And then from there, based off of that initial analysis, we generate summary analytics.
-So we look at the total social impact projection a company can create across all of their metrics, all of their products over a given term.
-So if we're looking at five years, typically, we'll create a five year social impact projection and then we can create multiples like an impact multiple of revenue, which says for every dollar of revenue we generate, we can create X dollars of impact and an impact multiple of capital.
-So a founder can go to investors and say, for every dollar you invest in my company, we can multiply that by 20x, or 200x, or 2,000x, and impact value creation.
-And so that's the modeling process.
-From there, we can create a number of tools, integrations, PDF data presentations that allow founders to really leverage this analysis to power their growth.
-So whether that's around internal impact management, key decision making around what data they need to be collecting, whether that's around articulation and communication to stakeholders.
-If this company is now able to go to farmers and say, we're going to save you 100 kilograms.
-That's incredibly powerful sales data, that is, in fact, their core value proposition.
-So not being able to articulate leaves tremendous value on the table, and then if they can go to investors, and really be able to answer the inevitable question impact investors will have around how do you measure your impact, you know, they can really differentiate themselves and be prepared to deliver a rigorously developed, you know, answer.
-So I hope that's helpful.
+For the purpose of modeling we went with 75% - a very conservative assumption - which is powerful for enrolling stakeholders.
+When you're able to say we have data that suggests we can reduce crop loss by 100% but we're just going to model it out at 75% and still can make significant impact.

 Speaker: Yeah, it's great.
 I think that the key point I take out of it is that the social impact side, is also now turned into just an economic impact side, right?
 Because if you find ways to prevent waste, be more sustainable, usually, your economic outcomes are better.
 That's a really great selling point, whether you're pitching investors and you know, investors are gonna want to see the epic economic side of things is seems like what all of this comes down to across any level, right?
 It's like, again, you see more companies than I do when you're looking at metrics like this.
 But I would think more often than not, when you solve for the social impact metrics side of things, you also find that it actually might boost economic value, as well.